 The timescales below are accurate at the time of publication.
 However, it is possible that timescales may increase in the longer term (for example, if we continue to receive more applications).

-Current Information on Timescales (August 2024)
+Current Information on Timescales (November 2024)

 Most applications received are for Individually Assessed Payment.
 For the majority of these types of application our current timescales for when we expect the panel to take place are: